Papua conflict: Origins

-Prior to the arrival of the Dutch, two Indonesian principalities known as the Sultanate of Tidore and the Sultanate of Ternate claimed dominion over Western New Guinea.
+Prior to the arrival of the Dutch, two Moluccan principalities known as the Sultanate of Tidore and the Sultanate of Ternate claimed dominion over Western New Guinea.
 In 1660, the Dutch recognized the Sultan of Tidore's sovereignty over New Guinea.
 It thus became notionally Dutch as the Dutch held power over Tidore.
-A century later, in 1793, Britain attempted a failed settlement near Manokwari.
-After almost 30 years, in 1824 Britain and the Netherlands agreed to divide the land; rendering the eastern half of the island as being under British control and the western half would become part of the Dutch East Indies.
+A century later, in 1793, the United Kingdom attempted a failed settlement near Manokwari.
+After almost 30 years, in 1824 the United Kingdom and the Netherlands agreed to divide the land; rendering the eastern half of the island as being under British control and the western half would become part of the Dutch East Indies.

 In 1828, the Dutch established a settlement in Lobo (near Kaimana) which also failed.
 Almost 30 years later, the Germans established the first missionary settlement on an island near Manokwari.
 While in 1828 the Dutch claimed the south coast west of the 141st meridian and the north coast west of Humboldt Bay in 1848, Dutch activity in New Guinea was minimal until 1898 when the Dutch established an administrative center, which was subsequently followed by missionaries and traders.
 Under Dutch rule, commercial links were developed between West New Guinea and Eastern Indonesia.
-In 1883, New Guinea was divided between the Netherlands, Britain, and Germany; with Australia occupying the German territory in 1914.
+In 1883, New Guinea was divided between the Netherlands, the United Kingdom, and Germany; with Australia occupying the German territory in 1914.
 In 1901, the Netherlands formally purchased West New Guinea from the Sultanate of Tidore, incorporating it into the Dutch East Indies.
 During World War II, the territory was occupied by Japan but was later recaptured by the Allies, who restored Dutch rule.

 The unification of Western New Guinea with Papua New Guinea was official Australian government policy for a short period of time in the 1960s, before Indonesia's annexation of the region.
 Generally, proposals regarding federation with Papua New Guinea are a minority view in the freedom movement.
 Arguments for federation generally focus around shared cultural identity between the two halves of the island.